winniewandia/AirBnB_clone_v2/web_flask/README.md

 1. the flask web application with 2 routes
 2. flask web app with 3 routes
 3. Used 2 routes on 1 function
+4. specifies the type for the variable in root